Skip to Main Content

 Find a co-signer

-Consider finding a cosigner who has a solid credit score if you’re unable to qualify on your own.
+Consider finding a co-signer with a solid credit score if you’re unable to qualify on your own.
 “Many lenders will provide loans if they are guaranteed by someone with good credit,” says Sullivan.

 Alternatives to personal loans

-If you’re unsuccessful obtaining a personal loan or the interest rates you’re offered are too steep, there may be some other options available.
+If you cannot get a personal loan or the interest rates you’re offered are too steep, consider personal loan alternatives.

-• Personal loan from a friend or relative: You will want to identify someone with whom you have a good relationship and feel comfortable sharing personal financial details.
+• Personal loan from a friend or relative: Identify someone with whom you have a good relationship and feel comfortable sharing personal financial details.
 Be sure to get the agreement, including the monthly payment amount, in writing to avoid any confusion in the future.

-• 401(k) loan: Consider taking a loan from your retirement fund if you have an employer-sponsored 401(k) plan.
+• 401(k) loan: Consider borrowing from your retirement fund if you have an employer-sponsored 401(k) plan.
 These types of loans don’t require a credit check.
 “They also come with low interest, which you pay back to yourself anyway,” Tayne says.
+However, be aware that if you leave your job or are fired, you must repay your 401(k) loan by the next federal tax day.

 How to improve your credit score